ppi-ag/fake-sftp-server-extension/README.md

 This extension starts a server before your test and stops it afterwards.

-By default the SFTP server listens on an auto-allocated port.
+By default, the SFTP server listens on an auto-allocated port.
 During the test this port can be obtained by `sftpServer.getPort()`.
-It can be changed by calling `setPort(int)`.
+It can be changed by calling `setManualPort(int)`.
 If you do this from within a test then the server gets restarted.
 The time-consuming restart can be avoided by setting the port immediately after creating the extension.

     public class TestClass {

-      @Extension
+      @RegisterExtension
-      public final FakeSftpServerExtension sftpServer = new FakeSftpServerExtension() .setPort(1234);
+      public final FakeSftpServerExtension sftpServer = new FakeSftpServerExtension() .setManualPort(1234);

       ...
     }

 You can interact with the SFTP server by using the SFTP protocol with password authentication.
-By default the server accepts every pair of username and password, but you can restrict it to specific pairs.
+By default, the server accepts every pair of username and password, but you can restrict it to specific pairs.

     public class TestClass {

-      @Extension
+      @RegisterExtension
       public final FakeSftpServerExtension sftpServer = new FakeSftpServerExtension() .addUser("username", "password");